There are some pretty hair-brained ideas on the internet about how to solve one of life’s many bug bears – noisy neighbours.

 They’re not pretty, but these guys might be your best friend

 Probably the cheapest way to help you get a good night’s sleep is with a pair of earbuds.
 Achieving complete silence is impossible, even with the best earbuds; this is because your skull and bones conduct sound as well.
 However, Earbuds can certainly help.

 A little known fact about earbuds is that they come with a Noise Reduction Rating (NRR), making it easier to pick earbuds that will effectively block noise.
 Check out this guide for the best guide into soundproofing for your ears.

-As Apartment Therapy advise the best way to approach a noisy neighbor is with kindness – the last thing you want to do is rub them the wrong way.
-If this approach fails, then talk to your landlord, and as a last resort, lodge a formal noise complaint with your local council.
+As Apartment Therapy advise the best way to approach a noisy neighbour is with kindness – the last thing you want to do is rub them the wrong way.
+If this approach fails, then talk to your landlord.
+It is quite common for tenants of rental or shared freehold flats / apartments to remove carpets and replace with hard flooring.
+This can be hugely disruptive to the dwelling below.
+Impact noise from footfall is horrible.
+Replacing carpet with hard flooring can contravene the property lease, so be sure to check the lease if you are suffering from footstep noise coming through your ceiling.
+As a last resort, lodge a formal noise complaint with your local council.
 Check out this guide on how to approach neighbourly noise disputes:

 3. Consider a white-noise machine

 Many swear by the magical powers of white noise machines.